► Motoring trends in the new decade

 02 The vast majority of new cars sold at the end of the 2020s will still have petrol engines, although many will be hybrids.

-03 Forcing people to pay more for ‘clean’ EVs and restricting the urban movements of combustion-engine cars will cause unrest; look at the gilets jaunes.
+03 Forcing people to pay more for ‘clean’ EVs and restricting the urban movements of combustion-engine cars will cause unrest; look at the gilets jaunes protests in France.

-04 Hydrogen fuel cells will be the electric future, more than heavy plug-in batteries.
+04 Hydrogen fuel cells will be the long-term electric future, more than heavy plug-in batteries.

 05 There will be many environmental and human rights scares about building and sourcing materials for electric car batteries.
 Expect a Panorama on child labour extracting cobalt in the Congo.